 Treatment and Prevention

-The general medical treatment options for lymphedema include compression (i.e., garments, bandaging, pump therapy with a pneumatic sleeve), decongestive therapy or manual drainage of the lymphatic ducts, surgery (i.e., lymphatic vessel grafting, vascularized lymph node transfer, lymphaticovenous anastomosis, liposuction), and low level laser therapy.4 There are prevention options patients may want to consider.
-Before undergoing cancer treatments, patients can be taught to see the early symptoms of edema to get immediate treatment.
+There are prevention options patients may want to consider.
+Before undergoing cancer treatments, patients can be taught to identify the early symptoms of edema to get immediate treatment.
+The effectiveness of treatment decreases with time as the lymphedema is left to develop without intervention.
 Exercise may be helpful for cancer patients.
 Skin and nail hygiene can prevent cellulitis infection.
 Treating breaks in the skin with moisturizers or topical ointments, using sunscreen, keeping feet dry and clean, and being aware of infection can also help cancer patients avoid lymphedema problems.
-Keeping the affected arm or leg elevated, changing positions often, wearing loose clothing, and other positional considerations are useful practices.5 Complete Decongestive Therapy (CDT) is a non-invasive treatment option for the condition.
-This includes manual lymph drainage (MDL), a gentle massage technique, as well as compression therapy, exercise (while wearing bandages or compression garments), and taking care of the skin and nails to prevent infection.6 Patients may also want to lose weight, eat a healthy diet without processed foods and unhealthy oils, and consider some dietary supplements and herbs (i.e., bromelain, flax seed, fish oil, ginger tea, calcium and magnesium, colloidal silver, etc.) in order to strengthen the immune system and fight inflammation.7
+Keeping the affected arm or leg elevated, changing positions often, wearing loose clothing, and other positional considerations are useful practices.
+Patients who begin to notice any unusual symptoms should talk to a medical professional immediately in order to determine whether lymphedema or some other condition is a cause for concern.6